cnatalie/BATS/README.md

 # BATS
+Notebooks associated with the study "Protistan metabolism across the western North Atlantic Ocean revealed through autonomous underwater profiling".
+Using an Autonomous Underwater Vehicle (AUV), high resolution vertical sampling of the microbial community was performed along a western North Atlantic Ocean transect, capturing metabolic signatures from oligotrophic, continental margin, and coastal ecosystems.
+Plankton biomass was collected along the surface gradient and across depths (to 4,100 m), and taxonomy and function was examined using a paired metatranscriptomic and metaproteomic approach.
+The metatranscriptomic assembly was generated using the <i>eukrhythmic</i> pipeline (https://github.com/AlexanderLabWHOI/eukrhythmic).

 ## Notebooks
 BATS_R.ipynb = Community composition stacked barplots, NMDS plots, MA plots, Partial Least Squares regression with transcripts and metadata